TuxVinyards/qqX/CONTRIBUTING.md

 - Quickget built-ins do need frequent updating.
 New additions are always welcome.

-The new Quickget Mods script is an ideal place to start ....
+The new Quickget Mods script is an ideal place to start.
+Located in the FreeSpirit builtins folder ....

 - Also check the [freespirit-next](https://github.com/TuxVinyards/quickemu/branches) and [dev-next](https://github.com/TuxVinyards/qqX/branches) branches